backstage/backstage/.changeset/polite-houses-wink.md

 '@backstage/plugin-catalog-react': patch
 ---

-- Moving `isOwnerOf` to `@alpha` and documenting the limitations of this function with regards to only supporting direct relations.
+- **BREAKING**: The `isOwnerOf` function has been marked as `@alpha` and is now only available via the `@backstage/plugin-catalog-react/alpha` import.
+The limitations of this function with regards to only supporting direct relations have also been documented.